sammitjain/NMPDE/README.md

   1. Navigate to the folder corresponding to the problem you wish to solve.
   2. Clone the entire folder and not just the main .m files, as the associated functions should be present.
   3. Run the code normally in MATLAB, with the following tweaks:
+    a.
+Change initial and exact functions according to requirement.
+    b.
+Make sure you incorporate changes in the scheme due to different equations.
+    c.
+Adjust the mu values based on steps in the dimensions (N and M respectively)

 NMPDE is a course offered at BITS Pilani University, which deals with solving PDEs using numerical FD schemes, and studying their respective stabilities and orders of convergence.